John W. Brown, Executive Chairman of the Board

 Board of Directors

-George E. Bye, Chairman
+George E. Bye, VICE Chairman

 Mr. Bye is an aerospace entrepreneur, manager and executive.
 He founded Bye Aerospace, out of which Silent Falcon™ UAS Technologies was formed.
 Previously, Mr. Bye developed and led Aviation Technology Group and designed the Javelin Jet.
 He has over 4,000 flying hours in aircraft including T-38 and the C-141B transport.
 Mr. Bye is a veteran of Desert Storm.
 He holds a BS in Civil Engineering from the University of Washington.